-As more marketers are using Inbound Marketing to shape their digital strategies, it’s important all inbound elements are used to get more engagement, leads and sales.
+As more marketers are using Inbound Marketing to shape their digital strategies, it’s important all inbound elements are used to get more engagement, leads, and sales.
 Inbound marketing strategies can still succeed with isolated channels, but we’ve got the evidence to show why you need a holistic approach.

 Inbound Marketing is a methodology born from the changing habits of modern buyers.
-Outbound advertising strategies may not be as successful as they used be.
+Outbound advertising strategies may not be as successful as they used to be.
 For example:

 As the success of traditional outbound methods decline, more marketers are looking to other strategies.
 Many are now looking to inbound.

 The methodology of Inbound Marketing focuses on creating marketing strategies that engage with your ideal customers.
 Unlike outbound, inbound strategies work to attract customers who are actually interested rather than bombarding people who aren’t.

 With inbound, you can attract buyers with relevant, helpful and useful information and convert them into customers.
 Here is the process:

 But it’s not all about offering premium content.
 There are many different sections you have to master to create a successful inbound strategy for your business.

 SEO is an important part of inbound.
 With SEO you can get more visitors to your site via organic channels.
 Using highly searched keywords in your pages and blog content, relevant people can find their way to your website and see your content.

 Just like SEO, you need to use social media as a channel to bring more people to your site and as a tool to share your content online.